The Whole Book in 5 Minutes

 “Well, I suppose it's also to build and maintain its hive, tend to the larvae, etc.”

 “Well, all I have to do is to look at it!
-The structure of its body, what it does all day, what effects its actions have, and so on."
+How its body is structured, what it does all day, what effects its activities have, and so on."

-“That’s all?
+“Ok, but is that all?
 Maybe I should clarify myself.
-What I really meant by ‘purpose’ was, what is their ‘greater purpose’?”
+What I meant by ‘purpose’ was, what is their ‘greater purpose’?”

 “Sure, but that wasn’t exactly what I was getting at.
-Isn’t one's ‘greater purpose’ supposed to be something mysterious, originating from some sort of a god or supernatural power, requiring some sort of a divine revelation to discover?
+Isn’t one's ‘greater purpose’ supposed to be something mysterious, originating from some sort of a god or supernatural power, requiring some sort of a divine revelation before one can know what it is?
 All your answers so far were simply based on straightforward observation and analysis that anyone could do!
 Surely that can’t tell us everything about greater purpose?”

-“Well, do we really need anything more to find their greater purpose?
-What you said may have been true in the past when we didn't really understand a lot about how the world works.
+“Well, do we really need anything more?
+All that stuff about divine revelation may have been true in the past when we didn't quite understand a lot about how the world works.
 But now we do.
-At least we know a lot more than we did and can already start to get some insights that weren't available before.
-What we know about bees and ecosystems and so on today is quite sufficient to figure out what their smaller as well as greater purpose is.
+At least we know a lot more than we did.
+At least in this case.
+What we know about bees and ecosystems and so on is quite sufficient to figure out what their smaller as well as greater purpose is.
 And isn't that quite wonderful and meaningful already?
 What can be more meaningful than ensuring the long-term survival of not just itself and its hive, but also the entire ecosystem?”

 “Hmmm..
 Interesting.
+I guess I can't really argue with that!
 And I’m glad you brought up things like 'wonder' and ‘meaning’.
-I was just about to ask you about that.
-What is the meaning of a bee’s life?
+I was going to ask you about that next.
+What's the meaning of a bee’s life?
 What makes its life meaningful and wonderful?”

 “Well, we don’t know if bees understand concepts like meaning, but I suppose we can try to imagine what it could be.
 So, I suppose, for a bee, a meaningful life would be something like knowing what its greater purpose is and living in complete harmony with it.
 Knowing that its work helps it and its hive and even the garden survive and thrive.
 If I was a bee, I would find that quite meaningful.”

 “I like that!
 Everything you've said so far makes a lot of sense.
-The next philosophical question that usually comes up after discussing meaning is that of hope.
-Where does hope come from?
+So the next philosophical question that usually comes up after discussing meaning is that of hope.
 What might make a bee's life hopeful?”

 “Hmm, I just realized something.
 The great thing about this way of thinking about purpose and meaning is that hope is already built into it!”